devolonter/devolonter/README.md

 ### Hi there

-I fell in love with programming in 2001 and I still enjoy it.
-I like open source projects so most of my personal projects are open source.
-I hope you will find my projects useful, feel free to use and modify my code!
+I fell in love with programming in 2001 and still enjoy it.
+I like open source projects, so most of my projects are open source.
+I hope you will find my projects useful for learning, inspiration, or something else.

 >I'm currently learning and using Flutter.
-I'm open to new opportunities and offers
+I'm open to new opportunities

 ### My recent achievements